Atheist feminism: Opposition to sexism within the atheist population

-The atheist Sikivu Hutchinson wrote about the hiring of David Silverman by Atheist Alliance International:
+The atheist feminist Sikivu Hutchinson wrote in October 2019 about the hiring of David Silverman by Atheist Alliance International:

 The recent decision by Atheist Alliance International (AAI) to hire the former leader of American Atheists, David Silverman, to its executive director position is yet another indication that this business-as-usual rehab strategy also applies to movement atheism, which can be just as corrupt, cronyistic, and swaggeringly hostile to women as corporate America.

 Silverman resigned his position as Executive Director of Atheist Alliance International in December 2019.